 To move into a space of self-regulation, ease and safety

 To grow a greater inner trust and source of inner support.
 A clearer perception of who you are and a movement towards authenticity, integrity

 To make peace with traumatic patterns and assist in your journey to recovery from childhood trauma

-To unblock limitations to progress and growth in your life, and your emotional, spiritual and physical development
+To unblock limitations to progress and growth in your life

 To meet and integrate your healthy anger, embodying this energy to create transformation in your inner and outer relationships.